Ljubica Acevska: Lobbying for recognition of Macedonia

 After Macedonia became an independent country in late 1991 with the breakup of Yugoslavia, Acevska, on her visits to the land of her birth, would often urge government officials there to send a representative to Washington.
 Eventually, President Kiro Gligorov asked her to take on that job, in what was intended to be only a temporary arrangement lasting for two months.
 She stepped down from her position at Gulf Enterprises in order to focus on the new appointment.
 At that point, the United States did not yet formally recognize Macedonia, which had several implications for her role.
 Rather than being accredited as an ambassador and appearing on the State Department's Diplomatic List, she instead registered under the Foreign Agents Registration Act.
 With a budget of only $40,000 per year from the Macedonian government, she took on both diplomatic tasks such as debt negotiations with the International Monetary Fund and dealing with complaints from the State Department about Macedonia's adherence to voluntary export restraints or alleged violations of sanctions against Serbia, and consular tasks such as travel advice to Macedonians holding expired Yugoslav passports.

 Acevska's temporary, short-term role on behalf of the government of Macedonia ended up turning into one of indefinite length.
-Her efforts on behalf of Macedonia began producing some results around mid-1993, after the U.S. deployed troops in Macedonia; she noted that Washington officials had become "more accessible ...
-I get my calls returned.
-I get briefed."
-However, barriers to formal recognition by Washington remained.
+Her efforts on behalf of Macedonia began producing some results around mid-1993, after the U.S. deployed troops in Macedonia; however, barriers to formal recognition by Washington remained.
 State Department officials indicated to Acevska that recognition would not be forthcoming until Skopje resolved its issues in its relationship with Athens, in particular the Macedonia naming dispute and the portions of the Constitution of the Republic of Macedonia which might be seen as staking territorial claims on parts of Greece.